Precrastination: Why The Opposite Of Procrastination Is Just As Bad

 Procrastination has a bad rap, and people who procrastinate a lot tend to get judged as passive, slow, or having some sort of moral failing.
 But what about those of us who leap at a task straight away?
 Does it mean that we have taken the best route and should congratulate ourselves?
 Here's what you need to know about precrastination, the opposite of procrastination that's not as great as it might seem.

-Precrastination is the act of charging forward with the quickest action.
-Sounds good in theory, except that this fervor is often tinged with impulsivity and can actually end up taking more effort.
+The opposite of procrastination is called precrastination, which is the act of charging forward with the quickest action.
+While it sounds good in theory, this fervor is often tinged with impulsivity and can actually end up taking more effort.
 In addition, because precrastination is all about completion rather than accuracy or the best long-term or medium-term outcomes, it can increase your likelihood of making mistakes and then having to repair them.

 Why do some people prescrastinate?

 Precrastination isn't simply a symptom of our harried lives.
-Even pigeons do it, suggesting a tendency hardwired into us.
+Even pigeons do it2, suggesting a tendency hardwired into us.

 Rosenbaum and his fellow researchers speculate a few reasons driving precrastination.
 It could be driven by the belief that it's best to get it done when we can, to relieve the load on our working memory.
 Or the idea that something as inconsequential as doing the task serves as its own reward.
 Or that completing the task is rewarding in itself.